1d01t/ansible-samba-ad-dc/README.md

 smb.conf is configured to use the AD backend.
 Therefore we need

   - uidNumber
   - gidNumber

 for each new user.

-Furthermore there is a posibility to place a powershell login-script for each user at:
+Furthermore there is a posibility to place a powershell login-script <username>.ps1 for each user at:

   - /var/lib/samba/sysvol/solarsystem.mind-galaxy.net/scripts
-Name is <username>.ps1

 Samba is preconfigured to set roaming profiles for new users.
 Just set the parameter, when creating users